kadikraman/react-native-v2/lessons/welcome.md

 ---
-path: "/intro"
+path: '/intro'
-title: "Introduction"
+title: 'Welcome'
 order: 0
-section: "Welcome"
+section: 'Introduction'
-description: "Kadi will talk about why React Native is a good choice of technology for building mobile applications"
+description: 'Kadi will talk about why React Native is a good choice of technology for building mobile applications'
 ---

 Hi there, and welcome to React Native v2! 👋